czioutas/open-api-base/README.md

 - Authentication (MagicLink/Passwordless)
 - Email Communication (The API uses [Sendgrid](https://sendgrid.com/) but you can switch to any provider)
 - Exception handling
+- Health Checks endpoint (Quick or Database check as minimum)

 ### Technologies